domargan/awesome-numa/README.md

 To add, remove or change things on the list:
 [please submit a pull request to the GitHub repository](https://github.com/domargan/awesome-numa).

-## NUMA Linux library bindings and interfaces
+## NUMA library bindings and interfaces
 - [libnuma](https://github.com/numactl/numactl) - The libnuma shared library to control NUMA policy for processes or shared memory on Linux
   - [numa-rs](https://github.com/cwpearson/numa-rs) - Rust bindings for libnuma
   - [go-numa](https://github.com/rakyll/go-numa) - Go bindings for libnuma